-- Receipt of three (3) or more unregistered tickets for being parked on campus without a properly displayed permit.
+- Receipt of three (3) or more unregistered tickets for being parked on campus without vehicle license plate number and state being registered with LSU Parking & Transportation Services.
 When all fines, traffic-related charges, and the parking permit fee have been paid, the individual may have his or her parking privileges reinstated.

 - Failure to give correct information to Parking & Transportation Services.

 56. The University reserves the right to tow and impound any vehicle for the following violations: